facebook/create-react-app/packages/react-scripts/template/README.md

 ## Integrating with a Node Backend

 Check out [this tutorial](https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/) for instructions on integrating an app with a Node backend running on another port, and using `fetch()` to access it.
 You can find the companion GitHub repository [here](https://github.com/fullstackreact/food-lookup-demo).

+## Integrating with a Rails Backend

+Check out [this tutorial](https://www.fullstackreact.com/articles/how-to-get-create-react-app-to-work-with-your-rails-api/) for instructions on integrating an app with a Rails backend running on another port, and using `fetch()` to access it.
+You can find the companion GitHub repository [here](https://github.com/fullstackreact/food-lookup-demo-rails).

 ## Proxying API Requests in Development